 Step #1: Serving a Proper Notice for Lease Termination

-To begin the eviction process according to Georgia landlord tenant law, the landlord will need to terminate the lease on the rental property by serving the tenant written notice of eviction.
+To begin the typical eviction process according to Georgia landlord tenant law, the landlord will need to terminate the lease on the rental property by serving the tenant notice of eviction.
 A verbal notice will not be enough legally, so it is the landlord's responsibility to create a written one.
-The written eviction notice informs the tenant to either fix the problem to avoid eviction, such as paying the rent owed, or move out within a certain notice period.
+The written eviction notice informs the tenant to either fix the problem to avoid eviction, such as paying the rent owed, or vacate within a certain notice period.

 The notice must contain certain information for it to be valid: